Halil-KAPLAN/expense_tracker-react-typescript/README.md

 This example is published on the following site.
 You can check:

 https://expense-tracker-e10fae.netlify.app/
+#### Warning: It may run slow on first login.
+Backend takes time to start.
+It will accelerate later.

 You can try with this user information for testing: